Sensitivity analysis of $\beta$-decay half-life predictions for Ge, As, Zr and Mo nuclei within the mapped interacting boson model: decay

 Figure~\ref{fig:gt-dist-asge} shows the GT transition strengths and their running sums for $\btp$ decays of $^{68}$As$(3^+_1)$ and $^{70}$As$(4^+_1)$ as functions of the excitation energy of each spin-parity state of the respective daughter nuclei.
 One can observe that both the GT strengths $|\mgt|^2$ and running sums are not significantly affected by the inclusion of the higher-order terms.
-An exception is that the converged value of the GT running sum for the $^{70}$As$(4^+_1)\to^{70}$Ge$(3^+)$ $\btp$ decay is by approximately a factor of 4 larger than in the calculation that takes into account up to the leading-order terms in the one-nucleon transfer operators [see Fig.~\ref{fig:gt-dist-asge}(j)].
+An exception is that the converged value of the GT running sum for the $^{70}$As$(4^+_1)\to^{70}$Ge$(3^+)$ $\btp$ decay is, by approximately a factor of 4, larger than in the calculation that takes into account up to the leading-order terms in the one-nucleon transfer operators [see Fig.~\ref{fig:gt-dist-asge}(j)].

 Figure~\ref{fig:f-dist-asge} shows the Fermi transition strengths $|\mf|^2$ and the running sums of the $^{68,70}$As $\btp$ decays.
-An effect of introducing the high-order terms is such that, for the $^{68}$As decay, the running sum $\sum|\mf|^2$ converges to the value that is twice as large as that obtained without the higher-order terms.
-As shown in Fig.~\ref{fig:gt-dist-asge}(e), the GT sum $\sum|\mgt|^2$ for the $\btp$ decay of the $3^+_1$ state of $^{68}$As to the $3^+$ states of $^{68}$Ge is also small, which is by an order of magnitude smaller than those for the GT transitions to the $2^+$ and $4^+$ states of $^{68}$Ge.
-It is, therefore, concluded that the $\btp$ decay of $^{68}$As$(3^+_1)$ is dominated by the transitions to the even-spin ($2^+$ and $4^+$) states, and that even though the Fermi strength $\sum|\mf|^2$ for the $3^+_1 \to 3^+$ decays is enhanced by a factor of 2 by the inclusion of the high-order terms their contributions to the $^{68}$As allowed decays can be of minor relevance.
-In the case of the $^{70}$As decay, the higher-order terms do not appear to have a significant influence on the Fermi transitions.
+An effect of introducing the high-order terms is that, for the $^{68}$As decay, the running sum $\sum|\mf|^2$ converges to a value that is twice as large as that obtained without the higher-order terms.
+As shown in Fig.~\ref{fig:gt-dist-asge}(e), the GT sum $\sum|\mgt|^2$ for the $\btp$ decay of the $3^+_1$ state of $^{68}$As to the $3^+$ states of $^{68}$Ge is also small, and is smaller by an order of magnitude than those for the GT transitions to the $2^+$ and $4^+$ states of $^{68}$Ge.
+Therefore, the $\btp$ decay of $^{68}$As$(3^+_1)$ appears to be dominated by the GT transitions to the even-spin ($2^+$ and $4^+$) states.
+Compared with the dominant GT transitions, the enhancement by a factor of 2 of the Fermi strength $\sum|\mf|^2$ for the $3^+_1 \to 3^+$ decays by the inclusion of the high-order terms is relatively minor in the $^{68}$As allowed decays.
+The higher-order terms, however, may have potential impacts on the predictions of processes such as the superallowed $0^+ \to 0^+$ $\beta$ decays, where the GT transitions are forbidden and which are therefore determined only by the Fermi transitions.
+In the case of the $^{70}$As decay, the present results show that the higher-order terms do not appear to have a significant influence on the Fermi transitions.